 A transshipment is when cargo or a container is moved from one vessel to another while in transit to its final destination.
 Transshipped containers count twice in the port performance because waterside cranes handle them for unloading from arriving vessel A and loading onto departing vessel B again.

-An excellent example for a transshipment would be the transport from Durban to Manila because there is no direct connection between the two ports.
+An excellent example of a transshipment would be the transport from Durban to Manila because there is no direct connection between the two ports.
 Containers bound for Manila are transported on one vessel from South Africa to Singapore and then reloaded onto a second vessel from Singapore to Manila.

 Singapore would be the transshipment hub (a port that has connections to origin and destination) in this case.
 Most of the big shipping lines, for instance, Maersk or MSC, have services covering every possible location via direct connection or transshipment hubs.